 - Total annual investment — $10,000–$30,000 per year for families pursuing the pipeline aggressively

-Not a salary.
-An asset.
-Seed capital for a business, a down payment on commercial property, the foundation of generational wealth that the sports pipeline, even when it works, almost never provides.
+Not a salary but an asset — seed capital for a business, a down payment on commercial property, the foundation of generational wealth that the sports pipeline almost never provides even when it works.

 The Sports Investment vs. The Alternative